loftusa/loftusa.github.io/_posts/04-28-24-research_in_interp.md

 **The biggest, most useful big-picture goal would be: can I create a set of tools which let users tell the extent to which a model is hallucinating, based on what's happening in its activation space?**

+### More Motivations
+Being succesful in accomplishing a long-term goal will require constant adjustment, both in the goal itself and in the actions I take that lead me towards it.
+In this section I will keep updating this blog post to keep refining what exactly I am trying to accomplish.

 ## Interests
 With the above impact motivations in mind, there are also things that just *strike my fancy*, and which I think are interesting and fun to think about.
 Good projects, in my opinion, will also contain elements of this.
 A somewhat representative but not at all exhaustive list: